53. The large Bush Barrow lozenge of gold.

 More corrected plans of Thom's are given on the sister site, Aveburydecoded, which you will be taken to later.

-Cutting to the chase, with no pun intended - The Dorset Cursus, with terminals aligned on the moon, is a Female Entity.
+Cutting to the chase, with no pun intended - The Dorset Cursus is a female entity with terminals aligned on the moon.

 The Cursus is a six-mile-long ditched and banked track that once had a terminal at each end.

-The Thickthorn Terminal, seen above, stands at the extreme southern end of the cursus.
-This terminal is the only one that has escaped the plow.
+The Thickthorn Terminal, seen above, is at the southern end of the cursus.
+This terminal is the only one that has escaped the plough.
 This terminal is not set at 90 degrees to the cursus but is skewed to point at the northernmost rising moon -- otherwise known as the Major Standstill.
-This moon alignment points at the long barrow Handley I, better known as Wor Barrow.
+This alignment also aims at the long barrow Handley I, the Wor Barrow.

 The terminal at the northern end of the cursus is on Bokerley Down, its outline easy to see on hot, dry summers.
 From Bokerley, the southernmost moonset was seen through a notch in the landscape.